Ezra Chapter 5

 5:14 And

-, which Nebuchadnezzar took out of the temple that was in Jerusalem, and brought them into the temple of Babylon, those did Cyrus the king took out of the temple of Babylon, and they were delivered to one, whose name was Sheshbazzar, who he had made governor;
+took out of the temple that was in Jerusalem, and brought them to the temple of Babylon (Iraq), those did Cyrus the king took out of the temple of Babylon, and they were delivered to one, whose name was Sheshbazzar, who he had made governor (or deputy);

 be built on its place.

-5:16 Then Sheshbazzar came and laid the foundation of the house of Elahאֱלָהּ
+5:16 Then Sheshbazzar (meaning worshipper of fire) came and laid the foundation of the house of Elahאֱלָהָא

-in Jerusalem: and from that time even until now has it been building, but it is not finished.
+in Jerusalem: and from that time even until now has it been building, but it isn’t finished.

-5:17 Now therefore, if it seem good to the king, let there be search made in the king’s treasure house, which is there at Babylon, whether it be so, that a decree was given by Cyrus the king to build this house of Elahאֱלָהּ
+5:17 So now, if it seems good to the king, let there be search made in the king’s treasure house, which is there at Babylon (Iraq), whether it be so, that a decree was given by Cyrus the king to build this house of Elahאֱלָהָא

 at Jerusalem, and let the will of the king concerning this be sent to us.